imjoehaines/session/README.md

 assert($session->has('a_string_key') === false);

-// Throw OutOfBoundsException with message 'The key "a_string_key" was not found in the session'
+// Throws OutOfBoundsException with message 'The key "a_string_key" was not found in the session'
 $session->delete('a_string_key');
 ```